danielsky81/todoapp/README.md

 ## Steps required to run the app locally

-Install flask with its all dependencies listed inside the requirements.txt file
+1. Install flask with its all dependencies listed inside the requirements.txt file

 ```
 $ pip install -r requirements.txt
 ```

-Set 'SECRET_KEY' and 'SQLALCHEMY_DATABASE_URI' absolute path for the database inside the todo.py

 ## Login details